llgtr/dotfiles/fonts/Iosevka-Custom/README.md

 ## Iosevka

-Contains the custom-built font and script to build new version with a Docker build container.
-Run `build.sh` with `Docker` installed to get the latest version.
+Contains a copy of the custom built font in `out`.
+Run `build.sh` to build a fresh version.